Secret FBI source’s role becomes dossier-level focus of GOP Russia probe, as Fusion testimony revisited

 A Justice Department spokeswoman said, “We welcome the opportunity to discuss whether there are other ways to accommodate [Nunes’] inquiry regarding a specific individual.”

-Fox News’ John Roberts, Jake Gibson and Alex Pappas contributed to this report.
+Fox News’ John Roberts, Jake Gibson, Alex Pappas and Cyd Upson contributed to this report.